vladkinoman/just-my-notes/books/best-comics-to-read.md

 ### Brian K. Vaughan

-Between **Saga**, Y: The Last Man, and Paper girls, BKV is just *fun*.
+Between **Saga**, *Y: The Last Man*, and Paper girls, BKV is just *fun*.
 He has a great sense for balancing light, fun character stuff that makes you like his characters with the more serious, emotional stuff to get the best payoff possible when things start to go bad.

 **Saga** is the best comic series ever, imo.
 Serious credit also goes to Fiona Staples, but combined with Y and The Oath (Dr. Strange), he's one of my go tos.